zuazo/dovecot-cookbook/README.md

 ## dovecot::user

 Creates the dovecot system user.
-Used by default recipe.
+Used by the default recipe.

 ## dovecot::conf_files

 Generates all the configuration files.
-Used by default recipe.
+Used by the default recipe.

 ## dovecot::packages

 Installs the required packages.
-Used by default recipe.
+Used by the default recipe.

 ## dovecot::service

 Configures the Dovecot service.
-Used by default recipe.
+Used by the default recipe.

 Usage Examples
 ==============